woocommerce/qit-documentation/docs/custom-tests/01-generating-tests.md

 ```
 bootstrap (Optional)
-    bootstrap.sh
-    bootstrap.php
+    setup.js
+    setup.sh
+    dependencies.json
     mu-plugin.php
 example.spec.js
 ```

 :::tip
 Bootstrap files are optional and can be removed if not needed.
-[Learn more about bootstrapping](/docs/custom-tests/bootstrap-and-test-phases) and its use cases.
+[Learn more about bootstrapping](/docs/custom-tests/understanding-lifecycle) and its use cases.
 :::

 You can run your first test locally with: